Tao-68/HCI-InfoTreff/docs/labs/1-UserResearch.md

 **User story**

-„As a vegan, I want to know if there is some available vegan option in the menu.
-I want to know if the calorie of the food is low for a more healthy diet.
-I also want to know if some event for vegan advocacy group are on the site”
+1. As a vegan, I want to look at an overview of the menu, so I can find the available vegan option in the menu.
+2. As an app user, I want to check food details, so i can know the calorie content of the food.
+3. As an app user, I want to have an event overview, so I can join vegan advocacy group when available.

 ![Konrad](../persona_img/konrad.png){: height="150em" width="150em"}